CrossTheRoadElec/Phoenix5-Documentation/README.md

 ## **Errata**
 Phoenix 5.2.1.1:
 - getClosedLoopTarget reports in units of milliamperes when in current closed-loop mode.
-- PigeonIMU Set Yaw & Set Fused Heading use Pigeon Native Units instead of degrees.
+- Some PigeonIMU Set functions use Pigeon Native Units instead of degrees.
 A pigeon native unit is 1/64 of a degree (64 native units equal 1 degree)
+  The list of functions affected is as follows:
+    SetYaw
+    AddYaw
+    SetYawToCompass
+    SetFusedHeading
+    SetAccumZAngle
+    AddFusedHeading
+    SetFusedHeadingToCompass

 Phoenix 5.1.3.1:
 - Talon SRX/ Victor SPX motion-profile mode is not available in the kickoff release.
 This is due to the modifications done to support Pigeon IMU integration.
 This will be remedied in a future release.
 [Resolved in 5.2.1.1]